Gerviba/stdgame.h/docs/fileformats.md

   + `SIZE` stateCount (It must be under the POSITION, ROTATION and the SCALE meta line.)
 - Instance:
   + ActiveObject -> ActiveObjectInstance
+- The first active object will be the player.

 ### Char